xishantingyu/SESE/day4/README.md

 # Content of Day 4

 *	Review of Day 3
-	-	problems in weekly reports
+	-	problems in status/weekly reports
 	-	feedback
 *	Reading comprehension
 	-	NoSQL Databases
-*	How to write requirement doc
+*	How to write requirement document
 *	Attributive Clause
 *	Book recommendation
 	-	The Pragmatic Programmer